 Shorncliffe Line: Trackside signalling work

-Hitachi Rail will continue construction work along the Shorncliffe Line in January and February to deliver Brisbane’s new railway signalling system as part of the Cross River Rail Project.
+From late August 2020, Hitachi Rail will commence trackside construction work along the Shorncliffe Line to deliver Brisbane’s new railway signalling system as part of the Cross River Rail Project.

 Details of work

 Work will commence in late August and continue throughout September along the Shorncliffe Line to deliver a new railway signalling system.